SoftWorksClub/pakmirrors/README.md

 * Propose the package to an archlinux's Trusted User to include in AUR

 ### Tested on:
-Archlinux updated on April 24, 2017
+Archlinux updated on September 3, 2017